spheronFdn/documentations/docs/sdk/sdk-payments.md

 slug: /sdk/argo-sdk-payments
 ---

-Argo payments library is a wrapper around Argo payments contract and also provides some misc. supporting functions.
+Spheron payments library is a wrapper around Spheron payments contract and also provides some misc. supporting functions.

 There are three `actors` involved with payments smart contract.